Delirium (Ellie Goulding album): Other songs

-"Lost and Found" was released on 23 October 2015 as a promotional single from Delirium.
+"Lost and Found" was released on 23 October 2015 as a promotional single.
 During the week before the album's release, several radio stations premiered different tracks from the album.
-"Don't Panic" premiered on Graham Norton's BBC Radio 2 show on 31 October 2015, while "Keep On Dancin'" debuted on Annie Mac's BBC Radio 1 show on 2 November 2015.
+"Don't Panic" premiered on Graham Norton's BBC Radio 2 show on 31 October, while "Keep On Dancin'" debuted on Annie Mac's BBC Radio 1 show on 2 November.

 The album includes Goulding's song "Love Me like You Do", which was originally released as a single from the soundtrack to the 2015 film Fifty Shades of Grey and became a commercial success worldwide.
-The deluxe edition also includes Goulding's collaboration with Scottish DJ Calvin Harris, "Outside", released as a single from his 2014 album Motion.
-The North American deluxe edition contains Goulding's collaboration with American electronic music trio Major Lazer (also featuring American-Jamaican singer Tarrus Riley), Powerful, released as a single from their 2015 album Peace is the Mission.
+The deluxe edition includes Goulding's collaboration with Scottish DJ Calvin Harris, "Outside", released as a single from his 2014 album Motion.
+The North American deluxe edition contains Goulding's collaboration with American electronic music trio Major Lazer (also featuring American-Jamaican singer Tarrus Riley), "Powerful", released as a single from their 2015 album Peace is the Mission.